Dissolve your business stress – build the enthusiasm in your people and your team...

 Seek to improve your team’s sense of camaraderie

-“How do I know that a focus on the team’s enthusiasm will pay off for my business?”
+“How do I know that a focus on the team’s enthusiasm will pay off for my firm?”

 The financial gains of the 14% of businesses that have achieved an enthusiastic workforce look like being 20% more than the businesses who have yet to move up from having just a ‘moderately satisfied team’.

 So there’s lots to be gained!
-Plus, what is there to lose if this focus results in greater customer satisfaction, your business becomes more innovative and retains your good people?
+Plus, what is there to lose if this focus results in greater customer satisfaction, results in your firm being more innovative and results in you retaining your good people?

 TIME TO DISAGREE